 The redwoods and coastal community in Smith River are beautiful, but the summer weather can be cool to cold.
-For the fifth summer we will be hosted by the United Methodist Church and Smith River School.
+We are hosted by the United Methodist Church and Smith River School.
+This is our 8th year in a row serving with this community.
 We work throughout Del Norte County in Smith River and Crescent City with a variety of local nonprofits as well as homeowners.
-This site will host High School only groups Weeks 1-4 and Combined groups Weeks 5 and 6.

-This will be our fifth summer working in Chiloquin continuously as a part of a long-time partnership with the United Methodist Church in Chiloquin where we are hosted.
-We expect a mix of roofing, carpentry and painting projects for 2017.
-This site will host High School only groups Weeks 1-3, Middle School only groups during Week 4, and Combined groups during Week 5-6.
+This will be our 8th summer working in Chiloquin continuously as a part of a long-time partnership with the United Methodist Church.
+In recent years, groups completed major downtown revitalization projects and worked for individual homeowners.
+We expect a similar mix of carpentry and painting projects this year.

 - Plan to arrive at site between 2PM and 4PM on Sunday afternoon; it is imperative that you arrive within this window.